 When you're buying a car with bad credit, you may not be approved for a high loan amount, which may mean you have to sacrifice some of the features you want.
 Leather seats, a sunroof, and a premium speaker system may not be options.
 You're already facing a higher loan payment because of the interest rate.
 Don't make it bigger by loading on all the latest features.

 Before you take on an expensive car loan, check to see if your state has any nonprofit agencies that provide loans or vehicles to low-income consumers.
-Check out this November 2018 information on car ownership programs by state.
 Unfortunately, there's not a program in every state.

 Buy here, pay here car lots offer on-site financing with less stringent credit qualifications (sometimes with no credit check), but they also have a reputation for being overpriced, selling poor-quality vehicles, and taking advantage of consumers with bad credit.
 Ask for recommendations for a dealership, and check the value of the vehicle and the vehicle history.

 Loan documents can be confusing, but your money and your credit are on the line, so it's important to take time to understand the terms of the loan.
 Make sure the paperwork matches everything the dealer verbally agreed to.
 If you agree to the terms, sign the loan documents before you drive the car off the lot.

 One of the ways car salesmen get you into a car is to build up your hopes of trading in next year.
 Sounds like a great deal, but when you do this, the balance of the old loan is added to the new loan and your payments increase or your repayment period extends.
 Don't trade unless you improve your credit and can qualify to refinance at a lower interest rate.